CLOSE X

 The Trains From Italy

-Exiting the church and continuing my walk along the lakefront, I remembered training through Switzerland decades earlier.
-Back then, if a train were late, the Swiss would say, “it must have come up from Italy.”
+Exiting the church and walking along the lakefront, I remembered training in Switzerland decades earlier.
+Back then, if a train were late, the Swiss would say, “It must have come up from Italy.”

 After taking the funicular yesterday, I stopped at the station and made an onward reservation through Zurich to Innsbruck, Austria.
 The clerk mapped out a routine for me and handed me the ticket.